nkatre/Milestone---Deploy/README.md

 Select "All traffic" as inbound and outbound rules for EC2 instance
 ```
-## Canary Release
+## Canary Release and Monitoring

 ### Create a Proxy server as Canary release router
-We have created a proxy sever as a router on http://localhost:5000.
-When users visit this address, the router will randomly select 85% of users to visit the product server(canary2), and selects 15% of users to visit the test server(canary1).
+We have created a proxy sever as a router on http://52.4.40.18:5000.
+When users visit this address, the router will randomly select 85% of users to visit the production server(canary2), and selects 15% of users to visit the test server(canary1).
+Every new version of the code is pushed on canary 1.

 	// get a random number
 	function randomIntInc (low, high) {